Glow Worm Boiler Reviews and Prices 2020

 - While not the best-known brand for consumers, it’s renowned among boiler maintenance professionals and uses similar parts to Valiance-branded products, making them easy to service

-- Maximum energy efficiency on all combi boilers except Essential
+- Maximum energy efficiency on all Glow Worm combi boiler except the Essential model

 - Comes in a variety of sizes, providing discreet options for those who want to conceal their boilers in attractive cabinets